-But the great article, on which the house of commons broke with the King, Tonnage and and which finally created in Charles a disgust to all parliaments, was their claim poundage. with regard to tonnage and poundage.
-On this occasion, therefore, it is necessary to give an account of the controversy.
+But the great article, on which the house of commons split with the King, and which finally created in Charles a disgust to all parliaments, was the claim of tonnage and poundage.
+On this occasion, therefore, it is necessary to give an account of that controversy.